juji-io/editscript/README.md

 ## Platform

 The library supports JVM Clojure and Clojurescript.
-The later has been tested with node, nashorn, chrome, safari, and firefox.
+The later has been tested with node, nashorn, chrome, safari, firefox and lumo.
 E.g. run our test suite:

 ```bash
 # Run Clojure tests